 While working one night at Philadelphia International Records' recording base, producer T. Life overheard some tantalizing vocals coming from a washroom.
-There he discovered 16-year-old Evelyn King and her mother.
-Signing the singer to a production deal and a contract with RCA, Life's first single with Evelyn "Champagne" King was "Dancin'"Dancin' "Dancin'."
-Her debut LP Smooth Talk was released August 1977.
-But it was a song written by John Fitch and Reuben Cross, called "Shame," that gave her career-launching success.
-The extended mix began gaining radio play and eventually the Top Ten on the R&B and pop charts by spring 1978.
-The follow-up, "I Don't Know if It's Right," also went gold, peaking at number seven R&B, number 23 pop in fall 1978.
-Smooth Talk went gold, and she made two more LPs with T. Life: Music Box and Call on Me.
+There he discovered 16-year-old Evelyn King and her mother, who were doing cleaning work.
+Signing the singer to a production deal and a contract with RCA, Life's first single with her was "Dancin' Dancin' Dancin'," but it was a later single, called "Shame," that gave her career-launching success.
+The extended mix gained significant club and radio play and pushed the song into the Top Ten on the R&B and pop charts by spring 1978.
+The follow-up, "I Don't Know If It's Right," also went gold, peaking at number seven R&B, number 23 pop in fall 1978.
+The parent album, Smooth Talk, reached number 14 on the Billboard 200 and went gold.